PranavSalunke/FBChatCrawlerAndAnalyzer/README.md

 `chatCrawler.py` is the bulk (...99%) of this project.
 It does some checks, and things but as a user, you just need to think about these few lines at the bottom.

+Check other functions below for more scripts that works off the json created by the crawler.

 ### Modifications needed for you to use this

 There are a couple lines at the bottom that act as the "Settings".